mohitdarji-14/mohitdarji-14/README.md

-## Hi there 👋

-🔭 I’m currently learning JavaScript from YouTubr on trustable source.
+### Hey there, I'm Mohit 👋

+🔭 Currently sharpening my JavaScript skills through trusted YouTube tutorials

-🌱 I’m currently learning HTML, CSS, JavaScript and Python.
+🌱 Actively learning HTML, CSS, JavaScript, and Python

-👯 I’m looking to collaborate on beginner-friendly web projects.
+👯 Open to collaborating on beginner-friendly web development projects

-🤔 I’m looking for help with improving my coding skills.
+🤔 Always seeking guidance to level up my coding abilities

-🔥 I'm also make a beginner friendly portfolio-site.
+🔥 Building a beginner-friendly portfolio website from scratch

-💬 Ask me about HTML, basic JavaScript, and C programming.
+💬 Feel free to reach out about HTML, JavaScript basics, or C programming

 😄 Pronouns: He/Him

-⚡ Fun fact:
+### ⚡ A Few Fun Facts About Me

-           💠 Sometimes I like to watch sports tournaments, like football or basketball.

-           💠 I also play console titles on my PC, like Red Dead Redemption 2, God of War, and Ghost of Tsushima.

-           💠 Sometimes I create fun and creative things based on what I learn in my academy.

-           💠 I also like to exercise sometimes.

-           💠 I enjoy traveling and exploring new places.
+💠 I enjoy catching sports tournaments now and then — football and basketball are my favorites 💠 When I'm not coding, you'll find me gaming on PC — titles like *Red Dead Redemption 2*, *God of War*, and *Ghost of Tsushima* are personal favorites
+💠 I like turning what I learn in my courses into small, creative projects 💠 Staying active through exercise is part of my routine 💠 Exploring new places and traveling is something I genuinely love

+---

+### 🛠️ Tech Stack

+`HTML` · `CSS` · `JavaScript` · `Python` · `C`

+### 📫 Let's Connect

+Always happy to team up on beginner-friendly projects or swap coding tips!